Nonsense mutation: Deleterious

 Deleterious outcomes represent the majority of nonsense mutations and are the most common outcome that is observed naturally.
-Deleterious nonsense mutations decreases the overall fitness and reproductive success of the organism.
+Deleterious nonsense mutations decrease the overall fitness and reproductive success of the organism.
 For example, a nonsense mutation occurring in a gene encoding a protein can cause structural or functional defects in the protein that disrupt cellular biology.
-Depending on the significance of the functions of this protein, this disruption now could be detrimental to the fitness and survival of that organism.
+Depending on the significance of the functions of this protein, this disruption could be detrimental to the fitness and survival of that organism.

 Neutral

 When a nonsense mutation is neutral, it does not provide benefits or harm.
 These occur when the effects of the mutation are unnoticed.
 In other words, this means that the mutation does not positively or negatively affect the organism.
 As this effect is unnoticed, there is a lack of papers describing such mutations.
 An example of this type of nonsense mutation is one that occurs directly before the original stop codon for that given protein.
 Because this mutation occurred in such close proximity to the end of the protein chain, the impact of this change might not be as significant.
 This would suggest that this amino acid that was mutated did not have a large impact on the overall structure or function of the protein or the organism as a whole.
 This scenario is rare, but possible.